hapijs/catbox/README.md

 [![Build Status](https://secure.travis-ci.org/spumko/catbox.png)](http://travis-ci.org/spumko/catbox)

-The provided implementation includes support for Redis, MongoDB, and an experimental memory store (each must be manually installed and configured).  _'Catbox'_ is useful for conveniently managing item cache rules and storage.

-### Installing the appropriate module dependency

-The _'mongodb'_ and _'redis'_ modules are currently used only in a development environment.
-Therefore, to use _'Catbox'_ in production you will need to manually install the _'mongodb'_ or _'redis'_ modules.
-One way that these modules can be installed is by running the command `npm install mongodb` or `npm install redis`.
-Another way to install the modules is to add the appropriate one to the applications _'package.json'_ `dependencies` section and then by running `npm install`.
+**catbox** is a multi-strategy key-value object store.
+It includes support for [Redis](http://redis.io/), [MongoDB](http://www.mongodb.org/), and a limited memory store (not suitable for production environments). **catbox** provides two interfaces: a low-level `Client` and a high-level
+`Policy`.

+### Installation

+In order to reduce module dependencies, **catbox** does not depend on the [mongodb](https://npmjs.org/package/mongodb) or (redis)[https://npmjs.org/package/redis] modules.
+To use these strategies, each service must be available on the network and each module must be manually installed.

-### Client
+### `Client`

-Catbox has a _'Client'_ constructor that takes the following options.
+The `Client` object provides a low-level cache abstraction.
+The object is constructed using `new Client(options)` where:

+- `options` - is an object with the following keys:
-* `engine` - the cache server implementation.
-Options are redis, mongodb, and memory. (required)
+    - `engine` - the cache server implementation.
+Options are:
+        - `redis`
+        - `mongodb`
+        - `memory`
+        - an object with **catbox** compatible interface (use the `memory` cache implementation as prototype).
-* `partition` - the partition name used to isolate the cached results across different servers. (required)
+    - `partition` - the partition name used to isolate the cached results across multiple clients.
+The partition name is used as the MongoDB database name or as a key prefix in Redis.
+To share the cache across multiple clients, use the same partition name.

-##### Mongo Specific
+    - additional strategy specific options:
+        - MongoDB:
-* `host` - the cache server hostname.
-Defaults to _'127.0.0.1'_.
+            - `host` - the MongoDB server hostname.
+Defaults to `127.0.0.1`.
-* `port` - the cache server port.
-Defaults to _'27017'_.
+            - `port` - the MongoDB server port.
+Defaults to `27017`.
-* `username` - when the mongo server requires authentication.
+            - `username` - when the mongo server requires authentication.
 Defaults to no authentication.
-* `password` - used for authentication.
+            - `password` - the authentication password when `username` is configured.
-* `poolSize` - number of connections to leave open that can be used for catbox.
-Defaults to _'5'_.
+            - `poolSize` - number of connections.
+Defaults to `5`.

-##### Redis Specific
+        - Redis:
-* `host` - the cache server hostname.
-Defaults to _'127.0.0.1'_.
+            - `host` - the Redis server hostname.
+Defaults to `127.0.0.1`.
-* `port` - the cache server port.
-Defaults to _'6479'_.
+            - `port` - the Redis server port.
+Defaults to `6479`.

-##### Memory Specific
-This is an experimental engine and should be avoided in production environments.
+        - Memory:
-* `maxByteSize` - Sets an upper limit on the number of bytes that can be consumed by the total of everything cached in the memory engine.
-Once this limit is reached no more items will be added to the cache.
-Defaults to no limit.
+            - `maxByteSize` - sets an upper limit on the number of bytes that can be stored in the cached.
+Once this limit is reached no additional items will be added to the cache until some expire.
+The utilized memory calculation is a rough approximation and must not be relied on.
+Defaults to `104857600` (100MB).

-#### Client Interface
+#### API

-After constructing a cache client the following methods are available.
-After each method description is the method signature.
-Please note that _'start'_ should be called before calling any of these methods.
+The `Client` object provides the following methods:

-* `start` - creates a connection to the cache server.  (`function (callback)`)
+- `start(callback)` - creates a connection to the cache server.
+Must be called before any other method is available.
+  The `callback` signature is `function(err)`.
-* `stop` - terminates the connection to the cache server. (`function ()`)
+- `stop()` - terminates the connection to the cache server.
-* `get` - retrieve an item from the cache engine if its stored. (`function (key, callback)`)
+- `get(key, callback)` - retrieve an item from the cache engine if found where:
+    - `key` - a cache key object (see below).
+    - `callback` - a function with the signature `function(err, cached)`.
+If the item is not found, both `err` and `cached` are `null`.
+      If found, the `cached` object contains the following:
+        - `item` - the value stored in the cache using `set()`.
+        - `stored` - the timestamp when the item was stored in the cache (in milliseconds).
+        - `ttl` - the remaining time-to-live (not the original value used when storing the object).
-* `set` - store an item in the cache at the given key for a specified length of time. (`function (key, value, ttl, callback)`)
+- `set(key, value, ttl, callback)` - store an item in the cache for a specified length of time, where:
+    - `key` - a cache key object (see below).
+    - `value` - the string or object value to be stored.
+    - `ttl` - a time-to-live value in milliseconds after which the item is automatically removed from the cache (or is marked invalid).
+    - `callback` - a function with the signature `function(err)`.
-* `drop` - remove the item from cache found at the given key. (`function (key, callback)`)
+- `drop(key, callback)` - remove an item from cache where:
+    - `key` - a cache key object (see below).
+    - `callback` - a function with the signature `function(err)`.

-_'key'_ is an object with the following properties:
+Any method with a `key` argument takes an object with the following required properties:

-* `segment` - the parent category to store the item under
+- `segment` - a caching segment name.
+Enables using a single cache server for storing different sets of items with overlapping ids.
-* `id` - should be unique across the segment, used to identify the stored item
+- `id` - a unique item identifies (per segment).

 ### Policy

-Instead of dealing directly with the client interface using the _'Policy'_ interface is often preferred.
-It provides several helper methods like _'getOrGenerate'_ that will handle retrieving an item from cache when available or generating a new item and storing it in cache.  _'Policy'_ is also useful for creating cache rules for different items and having them enforced.
-To construct a new _'Policy'_ the constructor takes the following parameters:

-* `config`
-* `mode` - determines if the item is cached on the server, client, or both. (required)
-* `server+client` - Caches the item on the server and client
-* `client` - Won't store the item on the server
-* `server` - Caches the item on the server only
-* `none` - Disable cache for the item on both the client and server
-* `segment` - Required segment name, used to isolate cached items within the cache partition. (required)
+The `Policy` object provides a convenient cache interface by setting a global policy which is automatically applied to every storage action.
+The object is constructed using `new Policy(options, [cache, segment])` where:

+- `options` - is an object with the following keys:
-* `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
+    - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
-* `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
+    - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
-* `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
+    - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than _'expiresIn'_.
-* `staleTimeout` - number of milliseconds to wait before checking if an item is stale
+    - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
-* `privacy` - optional cache control override for setting _'public'_ or _'private'_ mode.
-Defaults to _'default'_ (HTTP protocol cache-control defaults).
-* `cache` - a cache client that has been started
+- `cache` - a `Client` instance (which has already been started).
+- `segment` - required when `cache` is provided.
+The segment name used to isolate cached items within the cache partition.

-#### Policy Interface
+#### API

-After a _'Policy'_ is constructed the following methods are available.

-* `isMode` - determines if the policy supports the given mode.  (`function (mode)`)
-* `isEnabled` - determines if the policy has a mode enabled. (`function ()`)
+The `Policy` object provides the following methods:

-* `get` - retrieve an item from the cache engine if its stored. (`function (key, callback)`)
+- `get(id, callback)` - retrieve an item from the cache where:
+    - `id` - the unique item identifier (within the policy segment).
+    - `callback` - a function with the signature `function(err, cached)` where `cached` is the object returned by the `client.get()` with the additional `isStale` boolean key.
-* `set` - store an item in the cache at the given key for a specified length of time. (`function (key, value, ttl, callback)`)
+- `set(id, value, ttl, callback)` - store an item in the cache where:
+    - `id` - the unique item identifier (within the policy segment).
+    - `value` - the string or object value to be stored.
+    - `ttl` - a time-to-live **override** value in milliseconds after which the item is automatically removed from the cache (or is marked invalid).
+      This should be set to `0` in order to use the caching rules configured when creating the `Policy` object.
+    - `callback` - a function with the signature `function(err)`.
-* `drop` - remove the item from cache found at the given key. (`function (key, callback)`)
+- `drop(id, callback)` - remove the item from cache where:
-* `ttl` - get the number of milliseconds that an item has left before it is expired from a given time. (`function (created)`)
+    - `id` - the unique item identifier (within the policy segment).
+    - `callback` - a function with the signature `function(err)`.
+- `ttl(created)` - given a `created` timestamp in milliseconds, returns the time-to-live left based on the configured rules.
-* `getOrGenerate` - get and item from cache if it exists, or generate it and store it in cache. (`function (key, logFunc, generateFunc, callback)`)
+- `getOrGenerate(id, generateFunc, callback)` - get an item from the cache if found, otherwise calls the `generateFunc` to produce a new value and stores it in the cache.
+This method applies the staleness rules.
+Its arguments are:

-As a result of the _'Policy'_ constructor taking the segment, the key used should just be the item ID instead of the object used in the cache _'Client'_ previously used.

-### Examples

-For examples of creating a server that uses one of the above engines look in the _'examples'_ folder.
+    - `id` - the unique item identifier (within the policy segment).
+    - `generateFunc` - a function with the signature `function(callback = function (err, result))` where `result` is the value to be stored.
+    - `callback` - a function with the signature `function(err, value, cached, report)` where:
+        - `err` - any errors encountered.
+        - `value` - the fetched or generated value.
+        - `cached` - the `cached` object returned by `policy.get()` is the item was found in the cache.
+        - `report` - an object with logging information about the operation.